juxor/afaq/markdown/secH2.md

 of agricultural and industrial associations . . . organised from the bottom up."_ [**Op.
 Cit.**, pp. 152-6]

-As these the words of a person who considered the state as the _"chief evil"_ or _"that the state is the main enemy"_?
+Are these the words of a person who considered the state as the _"chief evil"_ or _"that the state is the main enemy"_?
 Of course not, rather Bakunin clearly identified the state as one aspect of a class society that has to be destroyed.
 As he put it, the _"State, which has never had any task other than